MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_1-create-code-copilot-autocompletions.md

     There's still work required to complete the `QuarterlyIncomeReport` class.
 In the next unit, you use GitHub Copilot Chat to extend and update your app.

+### Summary

-In this exercise, you used GitHub Copilot to generate code line completions in your Visual Studio Code environment.
+In this demo, you used GitHub Copilot to generate code line completions in your Visual Studio Code environment.
 You used code comments to generate a data structure and a method that generates test data.
 You also used code line completions to generate the code that processes sales data for a quarterly income report.